FlameInTheDark/lhcontrol/README.md

 ## HTTP API (for External Integration)

-This application also exposes a simple HTTP API on `http://127.0.0.1:7575` for basic control from external scripts or applications.
+This application also exposes a simple HTTP API on `http://127.0.0.1:7575` for basic control and status monitoring from external scripts or applications.

 **Endpoints:**